runtimeverification/plutus-core-semantics/simple-proofs/list-algorithms.md

   ----------------------- ]
 ```

-For this algorithm, we have to define a logical predicate that
+For this algorithm, we have to define a predicate that
 captures its behaviour,
 `listLonger(XS, YS)`: